Los Angeles Drug Crime Attorney

 - What Are The Penalties In DUI Drug Cases In LA County?

 Did your drug arrest involve being under the influence while driving?
 This can have serious implications on your driving privileges, ability to obtain work, and long term insurance rate increases.
 In the state of California, driving under the influence of drugs is punishable under the same laws as alcohol, and is prosecuted as a DUI charge.
+In order to understand all the local laws, it is advised to get in touch with a Drug Crimes Defense Attorney in Los Angeles.

 The following are considered drug crimes in California: